tiy-dc-ror-2016-oct/cakewalkers/README.md

 # Cakewalkers

 Welcome to Cakewalkers!
-This is a pretty cool app.
+During "Agency Week" at the Iron Yard, our class pretended to be a dev shop and worked with a "client" to create an app for their bakery.

-Our development team was tasked with creating an application that would communicate new orders from clients to a robot designed to make baked goods on the fly.
-Cakewalkers can claim orders from a queue and mark them as delivered when they have completed the job.
-Admins can change product listings (price, etc.) and see all past orders.
-Clients can log in or proceed as guests and order baked goods.
+The bakery had recently started working with a baking robot that could receive orders through an API and bake the orders on command.
+The "cakewalkers" then were supposed to see the orders in their queue and have the ability to mark them as "out for delivery" and "delivered."
+The Admin was supposed to have the ability change product listings (price, etc.) and see all past orders.
+Finally, clients were supposed to be able log in or proceed as guests and order baked goods.

+Our team used github branching and pull requests for version control, and we reviewed each others changes before merging them in.
+We managed to divide up the work and complete it in time for our final "client meeting."
+The application was built with rails, and communicates with an API that our instructor shipped that would receive the orders and mimic the responses of the "baking robot."
+We published it live to Heroku here: https://cakewalkers.herokuapp.com/.

+The credit card payment is linked to a stripe test account (no real money is being processed).